 Graduate Student Epidemiology Program

-The Graduate Student Epidemiology Program (GSEP) is a Maternal and Child Health leadership program and internship opportunity.
-GSEP is funded by the Health Resources and Services Administration (HRSA), a department of the U.S. Department of Health and Human Services, and has been around since 1997.
+The Graduate Student Epidemiology Program (GSEP) is a Maternal and Child Health leadership program and internship opportunity with state/territory/tribal/local health departments.
+GSEP is funded by the Health Resources and Services Administration (HRSA), a department of the U.S. Department of Health and Human Services and has been around since 1997.
 The program has trained over 400 students.
-After a four-year hiatus from 2017 to 2020, 44 students across two Summer cohorts have participated in the program since it relaunched in 2021.
-Click here to view a list of previous GSEP host sites and a summary of projects completed by GSEP interns.
+After a four-year hiatus from 2017 to 2020, 62 students across three Summer cohorts have participated in the program since it relaunched in 2021.
 The application process, orientation, and 10-week summer internship experience are led by the Association of Maternal and Child Health Programs (AMCHP).
-Students will receive a $7,000 stipend provided by AMCHP.
+Students will receive a $9,300 stipend provided by AMCHP.

-GSEP 2023 will be a full-time, 40 hour per week remote experience requiring no relocation.
+GSEP 2024 will be a full-time, 40 hour per week remote experience with (or in very close partnership with) state/territory/tribal/local health departments requiring no relocation.
 While the internship will be remote, student interns will have the opportunity for optional in-person site visits during the first three weeks of their internships, with travel and lodging covered by AMCHP.
 The virtual experience creates an opportunity for a more inclusive program, ensuring that students who might have been unable to relocate for the summer due to expense or commitment will be able to participate.
 Remote work also expands the list of possible host sites that may have been limited due to location or cost of living (e.g., those in Hawaii, Alaska, U.S. Territories, or Freely Associated States).
-For the full program timeline, please click here.

 GSEP Goals and Objectives